-The poster on the right is a classical example of an academic poster in a landscape format : header with 3 columns underneath.
+The first poster is a classical example of an academic poster in a landscape format : header with 3 columns underneath.
 Some academic posters in the landscape format will have 4 columns of information.
 That’s okay too.

-The poster on below that is a good example of an academic poster in a portrait format.
+The second poster below is a good example of an academic poster in a portrait format.